Run-d1/Nafath-Platform-Analysis/README.md

 5. **Number of Users by Age**:
    - The largest user group is aged **30-40**, representing **31.1%** of users, followed by 20-30 (28.3%), indicating that working-age individuals form the core user base.
    - Participation declines significantly after age 50, with only 2.8% of users aged 60-70, highlighting a lower adoption rate among older populations.

-## About Nafath

-Nafath is the Saudi National Digital Identity Management platform developed by the Saudi Data and Artificial Intelligence Authority (SDAIA).
-It aims to provide secure and unified digital identity services to individuals and organizations within the Kingdom.
-This platform plays a crucial role in facilitating digital transactions and enhancing cybersecurity across various sectors.

 ## Data Source